 Americans and Europeans watch about 3 to 4 hours of TV per day.
 So, this challenge may save you more than 100 hours.
 Do not replace the TV time with surfing time (no news sites, no checking Facebook every 5 minutes, no aimless surfing), use it for something constructive, and you will get the value from the hours and the willpower.

 Be grateful for 5 things that are in your life.
 Take 10 minutes before you go to sleep to write down 5 things that made you happy that day.
 Maybe you got a raise, you met an old friend, you suddenly remember how great your family is, this tech you are using to read this post is here for less than dozen years, anything that makes you feel good.

 Write it down in a short sentence and then reflect on it for a minute or two.
 Research has shown that acknowledging the good things that happen to you and being grateful will increase your overall happiness and goal achievement.
 And, of course, this 30-day challenge will leave you with stronger willpower.

 This might be best combined with skipping TV.
 The 100 free hours you get from that is about the same as one university course.
-You can create a course and run through it in 30 days or you can teach something new every day.
-You can teach your fiends, kids, neighbors kids, co-workers, girlfriend.
+You can create a course and run through it in 30 days, or you can teach something new every day.
+You can teach your friends, kids, neighbors kids, co-workers, girlfriend.
 Teach seniors how to use a computer.
-You have something they don’t know and if you make the effort to share the knowledge all of you will be richer for that.
+You have something they don’t know and if you make an effort to share the knowledge all of you will be richer for that.